-During one-on-ones and 360 reviews, Engineering Leads can use the individualized information to provide feedback on two key responsibilities of developers: coding and code reviews.
+During One-on-Ones and Peers Feedback, Engineering Leads can use the individualized information to provide feedback on two key responsibilities of developers: coding and code reviews.
 The numerous diagrams and data points listed in this document can be reviewed with the developers to give them insights into how they perform.
 Instead of feeling about output and impact, individuals can have actual data that can be compared across time.
 For instance, code review is an oft-hard-to-master skill as it involves technical skills and an efficient personal workflow, so it is common for many developers to focus on improving in that area.
 Engineering Leads can thus use Git analytics to illustrate the deficiencies and review them regularly with the concerned developers.

 As for assessments, Git analytics provide another layer of information that can be used in validating objectives and skills on the Developer Track.
 Continuing on the above example about code reviews, Engineering Leads can create objectives for developers to grow their skill in that specific area.
 As part of validating the objectives, improvements on Review Depth and Number of completed reviews, as detailed above in Code Review Efficiency, can support the Engineering Leads to be confident in their assessments.

 While Git analytics provide insightful information at any given time, there are critical moments when Engineering Leads must pay closer attention in the oversight of the reports:

 - When a new team member joins their first project.

 - When a developer starts a new project.